okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-pwd-phone/main/nodejs/integrationsteps.md

 ### 5 (Optional): Get the user profile information

 Optionally, you can obtain basic user information after a successful sign in by making a request to Okta's Open ID Connect authorization server.
-See [Get user profile information](/docs/guides/oie-embedded-sdk-use-cases/nodejs/oie-embedded-sdk-use-case-basic-sign-in/#get-the-user-profile-information) for more details.
+See [Get the user profile information](/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/nodejs/main/#get-the-user-profile-information) for more details.